Granit Xhaka: Borussia Mönchengladbach

 On 18 May 2012, Basel announced on their homepage that Xhaka had agreed terms with Lucien Favre's Borussia Mönchengladbach.
 After medical checks were completed, Xhaka signed a five-year deal with the club.
 The transfer fee was not disclosed by Mönchengladbach, but is estimated to be in the region of €8.5 million.

 Xhaka made his debut in a DFB-Pokal first round match against Alemannia Aachen on 18 August 2012.
 Three days later, he made his first appearance in European competition for Borussia in 1–3 home lost to Dynamo Kyiv in qualification for the 2012–13 UEFA Champions League.
-On 25 August, he made his Bundesliga debut in the team's opening match of the season, a 2–1 home win against 1899 Hoffenheim.
+On 25 August, he made his Bundesliga debut in the team's opening match of the season, a 2–1 home win against TSG Hoffenheim.
 He scored his first and only goal of the season in a 3–2 loss at 1.
 FC Nürnberg.

 In his second season at the club, Xhaka started 29 times and made five substitute appearances as Gladbach finished in sixth place in the 2014–15 Bundesliga.
 In 2014–15, Xhaka started all 34 2014–15 Bundesliga matches for Borussia and was named in the league's team of the season.
 Borussia finished in third place to qualify for the 2015–16 UEFA Champions League.

 On 23 September 2015, Xhaka captained Borussia and scored his first goal of the season, heading in from Raffael's free kick in a 4–2 win over FC Augsburg.
 In the next match, against VfB Stuttgart, Xhaka again captained the side and scored a goal in a 3–1 win.
 On 30 September, he made his first appearance for Borussia in the Champions League proper in a 1–2 group stage loss at home to Manchester City.
 Xhaka received his fifth red card for the team in his 95th game on 20 December, for striking his opponent in the first half; he voluntarily gave €20,000 to charity as an apology.